vintasoftware/playbook/development.md

 Depending on the project, the client might have a project manager communicating in his/her behalf.
 Whenever that's the case, the  daily report should be sent to either the project manager or to the client, at their discretion.
 Among the things that should be addressed are: features developed, bugs fixed, PRs submitted, PRs merged, PRs reviewed, deployments, problems encountered.
 Example:

-- Merged PR on views authentication [link to Trello card].
+- Merged PR on views authentication [link to Asana card].
 - Fixed header responsiveness bug on home page.
 - Deployed to staging.